Denis Reagan Hurley: Education and career

-Born in Baldwin, New York, Hurley received a Bachelor of Science degree from the University of Pennsylvania, Wharton School of Business in 1959, a Master of Business Administration from Columbia University in 1962, and a Juris Doctor from Fordham University School of Law in 1966.
-He was a court bailiff for Judge John M. Cannella, of the United States District Court for the Southern District of New York from 1963 to 1966.
-He was in private practice in Syracuse, New York from 1966 to 1968, and was a principal assistant district attorney of Suffolk County, New York from 1968 to 1970, returning to private practice in Riverhead, New York from 1970 to 1983.
+Born in Baldwin, New York, Hurley received a Bachelor of Science degree in economics from the Wharton School of the University of Pennsylvania in 1959.
+Thereafter, he briefly attended Harvard Law School, dropping out because he found the subject uninteresting.
+He then received a Master of Business Administration from Columbia University in 1962, and while working at the First National City Bank of New York was ordered to pursue a Juris Doctor, which he received from the Fordham University School of Law in 1966.

+He was a court bailiff for Judge John Matthew Cannella of the United States District Court for the Southern District of New York from 1963 to 1966.
+After maintaining a private practice in Syracuse, New York from 1966 to 1968, he was the principal assistant district attorney of Suffolk County, New York from 1968 to 1970.
+Between 1970 and 1983, he again maintained a private practice in Riverhead, New York.
 He was a special prosecutor for Suffolk County from 1974 to 1975 and served in the Suffolk County Legislature from 1978 to 1979.
 He was a senior assistant county attorney of Suffolk County from 1980 to 1981.
 He was a judge of the New York State Family Court from 1983 to 1987, and of the New York State County Court for Suffolk County from 1988 to 1991, also serving as an acting justice of the New York State Supreme Court from 1987 to 1988.
+While serving in the family court, he oversaw a case regarding an adopted child with Down's Syndrome that prompted changes to state law.